Frédéric Frans: Return to Belgium

 After leaving Dundee United, Frans returned to Belgium on 4 September 2019, signing for Lierse Kempenzonen in the Belgian First Division B.

 On 2 January 2020 Frans moved to Beerschot VA, the club honouring a verbal agreement to release him should a higher‑level opportunity arise.

 He helped Beerschot win promotion to the Jupiler Pro League at the end of the COVID-19-affected 2019–20 campaign and, having become a defensive mainstay, extended his contract until 2023 the following August.

 Frans's 2021–22 season was curtailed when he ruptured an Achilles tendon against KV Mechelen on 17 October 2021.

 After a ten‑month recovery he returned on 19 August 2022, featuring in a 1–0 win over Beveren.

 Injury problems persisted, but he played eight of ten promotion‑play‑off matches—six as a substitute—before announcing his retirement.
 His final professional appearance came on 13 May 2023, a home defeat to former club Lierse Kempenzonen.

 Two weeks later he released a farewell video confirming his retirement from professional football.

 International career

 Frans represented Belgium at under‑18, under‑19 and under‑20 level between 2007 and 2009, appearing in UEFA youth qualifiers and friendly tournaments.

 Managerial career

 Following his retirement as a player with Beerschot in 2023, Frans remained at the Kielstadion as head coach of the club's under-23 side while also serving as assistant to first-team manager Dirk Kuyt.

 On 3 July 2024 he was appointed head coach of Sporting Hasselt, newly promoted to the Belgian Division 1.
 In his only season at the helm he guided the club to fourth place in their group, the best finish achieved by a promoted side that campaign.

 Frans left Hasselt at the conclusion of the 2024–25 season to take charge of RWDM Brussels in the Challenger Pro League, signing a two-year contract on 26 July 2025.
+He was dismissed on 14 December 2025, after the team only gained three points in the latest seven games.

+On 1 May 2026, Frans was appointed new head coach of Eerste Divisie club Helmond Sport, signing a two-year contract with the Dutch club.